DigitalNZ/omniauth-realme/README.md

     $ bundle

 ### Realme
-To test that you have installed the Gem correctly intergrate with their message testing servies [RealMe MTS](https://mts.realme.govt.nz/logon-mts/home) first, followed by ITE then Production intergrations.
+To test that you have installed the Gem correctly integrate with their message testing servies [RealMe MTS](https://mts.realme.govt.nz/logon-mts/home) first, followed by ITE then Production integrations.

-You will need to be setup your applications intergration via their [developers website](https://developers.realme.govt.nz) for ITE and production set up.
+You will need to set up your applications integration via their [developers website](https://developers.realme.govt.nz) for ITE and production.

 ### Devise
 Setup